blefebvre/implementationdetails.dev/_posts/2018-10-29-react-native-offline-first-db-with-sqlite.markdown

 ![TypeScript Intellisense in action]({{ site.baseurl }}/images/react-native/sqlite-offline/typescript-in-action.png)

 VS Code is able to give us intelligent tooltips about the SQLite native plugin because we installed it's type declaration file above - which is amazing, and super handy.
-We also installed the React and React Native types as part of the [previous article](/blog/2018/10/12/react-native-typescript-cocoapods/), so you will also have access to this same functionality for the entire React and RN APIs.
+We also installed the React and React Native types as part of the [previous article](/blog/2018/10/12/react-native-typescript-cocoapods/), so you will have access to this same intellisense for the entire React and RN APIs.

+## Build and Run the app

 Ensure the TypeScript compiler is currently running in watch mode.
 In my case, this is a matter of keeping a terminal tab/window open with the following command running:

     npm run tsc -- -w

 From Xcode, run your app targeting a simulator of your choice.
-From the RN developer menu, "Start JS Debugging" to open up a Chrome window attached to your app.
-With the debugger attached, devtools open, and everything wired up correctly, you will be able to see the "Database open!" log that we added above in the `SQLite.openDatabase().then()` block:
+Once it's running, open up the RN developer menu from the app and toggle "Start JS Debugging" to open up a Chrome window attached to your app.
+With the debugger attached, devtools open, and everything wired up correctly, you will be able to see the `Database open!` log that we added above in the `SQLite.openDatabase().then()` block:

 ![SQLite plugin installed and functional!]({{ site.baseurl }}/images/react-native/sqlite-offline/database-opened-console-output.png)

-## Accessing it from JavaScript
+Alright!
+This indicates to us that the native SQLite plugin has been installed correctly.
+It also means that we've installed all the native code that we need for this article, so we will not have to build and run the app from Xcode again.
+Instead, make sure to toggle "Enable Hot Reloading" from the app's developer menu, and the app will reload to show your latest changes as soon as you've saved a file in your code editor.

+☝️ this is one of my favourite features of building apps with RN.
+Make sure this is all working as described before moving on (you can try making a change to App.tsx to verify)!

+## Project architecture

+What follows is the way that I have architected my production RN app that uses SQLite.
+Is it the best way?
+Perhaps not, but I've found it maintainable and easy to work with, even as your schema evolves.
+If you know of a better/simpler way I'd love to hear about it in the comments!

+Key notes about this approach:

+1. My Database class exports a single instance of itself to ensure that there is only one open connection to the DB at a time.
+2. The connection is opened when the app comes to the foreground (`active`) and disconnected when the app goes to the background.
+3. All CRUD operation code is contained in a Database class, which is written in TypeScript and does not expose anything about the underlying SQLite datastore.
+4. There is an additional DatabaseInitialization class which is used initially to create the SQL tables for the schema, and handles any additional `alter`s once the app has been shipped.

+Let's start by stubbing in Database.ts.
+You can find the complete class [on GitHub here]().